polterguy/magic/README.md

 ## Documentation

 You can rapidly [teach yourself the basics here](https://polterguy.github.io).
-The reference documentation you can find further down on this page, together with the current build status, and quality gates for the project(s).
+Below is the reference documentation for every project and sub-project Magic consists of.

 * [Magic Node](https://github.com/polterguy/magic.node) - Explains nodes, Hyperlambda and Expressions
 * [Magic Library](https://github.com/polterguy/magic.library) - Explains how magic is tied together with ASP.NET